The 16 SEC Schools

-In recent years, the NCAA Southeastern Conference is considered by many to be the strongest Division I athletic conference in the country.
+The NCAA Southeastern Conference (SEC) is considered by many to be among the strongest Division I athletic conferences in the country.
 The member universities, however, are much more than athletic powerhouses.
-These 14 comprehensive universities also offer impressive academic opportunities.
+These 16 comprehensive universities also offer impressive academic opportunities.

 If you're interested in attending one of these schools, keep in mind that admissions criteria vary widely from an extremely selective school such as Vanderbilt University to less selective schools like Mississippi State University.
-All member schools, however, will be looking for students who have grades and standardized test scores that are at least average.
+All member schools, however, will be looking for students who have grades and standardized test scores that fall within their usual averages.

 01